cubicibo/ass2bdnxml/README.rst

 Convert ASS subtitles into BDN XML + PNG images
 ===============================================

-ass2bdnxml is a command line software by `mia0 <https://github.com/mia-0>`_  to convert .ASS to BDN XML + PNG assets.
+ass2bdnxml is a command line software originally written by `mia0 <https://github.com/mia-0>`_  to convert .ASS to BDN XML + PNG assets.
 The generated files can then be imported in Blu-Ray authoring softwares or used in `SUPer <https://github.com/cubicibo/SUPer>`_ to generate raw PGS stream files, usable in software like tsMuxer.
-This fork just enables some additional options revolving around libass, to support more complex (or bad) ASS files.
+This fork enables additional options revolving around libass to support more complex ASS files.
+It also fixes alpha blending and features optional event splitting across two graphics to reduce buffer usage when the BDNXML is directly imported in the authoring software.

 Building
 --------